Copyright © Cay S. Horstmann 2009

 Part E. 2D arrays

-method fills a two-dimensional array
+makePattern method fills a two-dimensional array

-with colors.
-Ask yourselves:
+colors[15][10] with colors.

-method in your lab report.
+makePattern method in your lab report.